gregtatum/sandbox/README.md

+# Three.js Sandbox - (Readme Outdated)

+Everything below this paragraph is outdated due to a major refactor.
+I will be rewriting at some point.

 ##Three.js and Browserify Enviroment

 This is a basic starting point for a project using Three.js and Browserify.
 It includes a central project graph called a poem, and a level manifest to load in multiple poem configurations.
 There is a components directory for reusable modules.